naokyama/CSJapan/README.md

-# Cisco Customer Success Japan Code Exchange
+# Cisco Customer Success Japan Sample Codes
 Sample scripts for Customer Success delivery

 You can downloads and use freely.